 Mortgage fraud is a serious crime.
 Even a ‘little white lie’ to your mortgage company can land you in trouble with the law, while large scale mortgage fraud can lead to a lengthy prison sentence.

 If you have been accused of mortgage fraud, it is essential that you speak to a mortgage fraud lawyer.
 At Ashmans Solicitors, we have a dedicated team of fraud and financial crime solicitors.
 We help individuals, organisations, professionals and companies who have been accused of mortgage fraud.
-Contact us now to discuss your case with a mortgage fraud lawyer.
+Contact us now to get free mortgage fraud advice with a mortgage fraud lawyer.

 We have offices in London, Leeds, Sheffield, Huddersfield and Dewsbury.
 We are available to take your call 24 hours a day, 7 days a week.